AI-Labs-Workspace/AI-Labs-Invitation/README.md

 # AI-Labs-Invitation
-Welcome to the AI-Labs Community
+Welcome to the AI-Labs Community!

 <div align="center">